Endper/Watermark-File-Name-Removal/README.md

 Mainly just tkinter.
 Install it through
 `pip install tkinter` ,
 the program also uses the OS built-in library.

+# Pull Requests and Issues
+Are both welcome as long as they are reasonable.
+Credit will be given where it's most appropriate.

 # License